J-Feltens/rusty-ruling-pen/README.md

 ### A simple render engine written solely in rust.

 This is first and foremost a passion project.
-When I started out, my main goal was to learn Rust, and it still is.
-In an attempt to get a better grasp both of Rust and computer graphics, I implemented almost all data structures, algorithms and vector arithmetic myself.
+When I started out, my main goal was to learn rust, and it still is.
+In an attempt to get a better grasp both of the language and the algorithms involved with computer graphics, I implemented almost all data structures, algorithms and vector arithmetic myself.
 This has been... somewhat successful.

 ![img.png](demo.png)